About Mountainland Head Start, Inc.

 The peculiarities of Head Start, especially regarding program governance, caused MAG to seriously consider how difficult it would be to give the Policy Council equal status to their Board of Directors.
 MAG is an agency that operates many government programs and their Board of Directors consists of elected mayors and County Commissioners of Utah, Summit and Juab counties.
 Thanks largely to our parent Policy Council Chairperson at the time who persisted with their board, courageously defending the rights of parents to be involved in the education of their children and in the administration of Head Start according to regulation, the MAG board released MHS to become their own grantee.

 The transition was smooth and on September 15, 1978, MHS was incorporated and became Mountainland Head Start, Inc. The following year, on June 4, 1979, Mountainland Head Start, Inc. received their 501 (c)(3) non-profit designation.
 Around this same time, and for approximately five years, Mountainland Head Start, Inc. also operated the Women, Infants, and Children (WIC) Food Supplement Program.
 After this time frame, the administration of WIC was turned over to the Utah County Health Department.
 The program grew from 125 funded slots in 1978 to more than 700 slots during that period.
-Currently, Mountainland Head Start, Inc. serves 744 children and families.
+Currently, Mountainland Head Start, Inc. is funded to serve 722 children and families.